-The first church in Malbork was founded in the 13th century.
+The first church in Malbork was built at the end of the 13th century.
 It survived until the Thirteen Years’ War, when in the years 1457-1460 it was destroyed during the siege of the castle and the town.
 Work on the construction of the present church began in 1467 and lasted until 1523.
 In 1534, most of the late Gothic diamond vaults collapsed, rebuilt soon after, but in a different form.
-After a fire in 1668, it was shortened by one bay.
+After a fire in 1668, church was shortened by one bay.
 The building was severely damaged again in 1945 when the town was conquered by the Soviet army.

 Architektura gotycka w Polsce, red.
 T. Mroczko i M. Arszyński, Warszawa 1995.